tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     - Right click on any column/layer header and choose **Toggle Xsheet Toolbar** from the menu that opens.

-    - Activate the File  →  Preferences  →  Xsheet  →  **Show Toolbar in the Xsheet** option.
+    - Activate the File  →  Preferences  →  Scene  →  **Show Toolbar in the Scene** option.

     .. note:: When the Xsheet Toolbar is shown, it's also possible to activate the **Expand Function Editor Header to Match Xsheet Toolbar Height** option to correctly match the *frame* rows in both editors, when put side by side.